The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 A surfer on the stairway going down to the beach of Praia de Odeceixe, a few other surfers on the beach but it is otherwise uncrowded and peaceful

-Stop for a drink at Bar da Praia or head down to the beach for a walk or a swim.
+Better yet?
+It comes with a view of (hunky) surfers.
+You can also stop for a (nonalcoholic, if you’re driving) drink at Bar da Praia or head down to the beach for a walk or a swim.

-From Bordeira, you’ll only need to drive for about 20 minutes to Sagres, your stop for the night.
+From Bordeira, you’ll only need to drive for about 20 minutes to Sagres, your rest stop for the second night.

 Have dinner and spend the night in Sagres